FMecha/battlegear/docs/sidebs/sbs2_car.md

   * Color: Super White II
   * Equipped with OZ 5-spoke wheel (WRC style?)
   * Although not indicated anywhere in the game, the car in the game is actually the WRC edition model.
 This was made clear in *Side by Side Special* by adding "WRC" to car's name.
+  * Dev-described tuning: ECU, misfiring system/anti-lag, "floating" air restrictor mount (probably the same type that got Toyota Team Europe in trouble with the FIA?)

 ## Subaru BG5 Legacy Touring Wagon GT-B
 ![Subaru BG5 LEGACY TOURING WAGON GT-B](/images/cars/sbs2/sidebs2_bg5.png)